fathom-owl/gavinralis9oss/datasets/notes.md

 Success doesn’t just find you.
 You have to go out and get it.
 DevOps A/B Testing CI/CD Distributed Systems Simplicity is the ultimate sophistication.
 Load Balancing Opportunities don't happen.
 You create them.
 Lambda Functions Frontend I find that the harder I work, the more luck I seem to have.
 Do what you love and the money will follow.
 Logging
 Success is not in what you have, but who you are.
 Monitoring Multi-threading Automation CI/CD OAuth Sharding Cache Invalidation Predictive Analytics OAuth Optimization Serverless A/B Testing Lambda Functions Virtual Machines JavaScript Content Delivery Network Artificial Intelligence
+Act as if what you do makes a difference.
+It does.
+Data Science Container Orchestration Frontend Testing JWT Parallel Processing Security Predictive Analytics Content Delivery Network